-The Taxpayers also argued that their refund request should be granted because the Division failed to notify them of the deadlines for obtaining tax refunds.
-There is a presumption in law that people have knowledge of applicable law.
-See McElroy v.
-Hawksley, 196 A.2d 172 (R.I.
-1963).
-The Taxpayers's argument about notification is an equitable estoppel argument since the basis of their argument is that the Division's failure to notify them of the applicable statute should result in the Division being estopped from asserting the statutory time limits to requesting a refund.
+The Taxpayers' argument about notification in term of the tax instructions is an equitable estoppel argument since the basis of their argument is that the Division's instructions did not notify them of the consequences of late filing under the applicable statute.
+The Taxpayers argued that rather than warning a taxpayer, the tax instructions clearly said that there was either a two (2) or three (3) year period to file a refund and did not explicitly point out what was a late filing and what would be the consequence.5 Thus, the Taxpayers essentially argued that the Division should be estopped from asserting the statutory time limits to requesting a refund.
 In terms of equitable estoppel, the Rhode Island Supreme Court has held that, in an appropriate factual context the doctrine of estoppel should be applied against public agencies to prevent injustice and fraud where the agency or officers thereof, acting within their authority, made representations to cause the party seeking to invoke the doctrine either to act or refrain from acting in a particular manner to his [, her, or its] detriment.
 Romano v.
 Retirement Board of the Employees' Retirement System of the State of Rhode Island, 767 A.2d 35, 39 (R.I.
 2001) (citation omitted) (italics in original).